forkjoseph/EECS589/README.md

 networks, and measurement methodologies for Internet and wireless experiments.
 Significant emphasis will be put on security and network management issues related to computer networks, as these are becoming increasingly important given the growing number attacks and complexity of networks.
-We focus both on the existing technologies also on why some of them are not sufficient because of technology trends or changes in fundamental assumptions.
+We focus both on existing technologies and on why some of them are not sufficient because of technology trends or changes in fundamental assumptions.
 As an example, early designers of Internet assumed cooperative behavior of end nodes.
 The state of the art of millions of compromised hosts completely changes this assumption and